Gustavo Petro: Mayoralty of Bogotá (2012–2014; 2014–2015)

 In the area of public health, Mobile Attention Centers for Drug Addicts (CAMAD) were established.
 With these measures, the aim was to reduce the dependency of the destitute in the streets of the sector to the providers of narcotic drugs, providing psychological and medical assistance.

 During his administration, the District put into operation two primary-care clinics at the San Juan de Dios Hospital, which had closed in 2001.
-The Mayor promised that he would allocate resources to purchase the Hospital grounds and reopen one of the buildings of the complex.
+The Mayor promised that he would allocate resources to purchase the hospital grounds and reopen one of the buildings of the complex.
 The project was delayed due to the Cundinamarca government's suspension of the sale of the properties.
 On 11 February 2015, as mayor of Bogotá, the protocol ceremony for the reopening of the San Juan de Dios Hospital Complex was finally formalized.
 The District bought the hospital intending to reopen it.
 During his last month in office, before the liquidation of Saludcoop on 1 December 2015, the district had difficulties with the new patients who became part of the EPS Capital Salud.

 During Petro's administration, the application of the Integrated Public Transport System (SITP) began, inaugurated in mid-2012.
 Likewise, subsidies paid by the District to reduce Transmilenio tariffs were created.
 In turn, from early 2014 the administration provided a 40% subsidy for the value of the ticket for the population affiliated to SISBEN 1 and 2, for which it allocated 138 billion pesos.
 This subsidy was not available to all individuals immediately, as they were required to register in a database.

 Petro proposed the construction of a subway for the city.
 During his administration, he contracted studies of the subway infrastructure to a Colombian-Spanish company for $70 billion pesos, which successfully ended at the end of 2014.
-The subway plans contracted by Petro's administration were discarded by his successor Enrique Peñalosa, who opted for an elevated railway system with allegedly lower investment required and better coverage.
-These claims have been refuted by several independent studies that have found that both the social and economic cost of an elevated railway system is higher than the original underground railway system planned by the previous administration.
+The subway plans contracted by Petro's administration were discarded by his successor Enrique Peñalosa, who opted for an elevated railway system with lower capital expenditure and greater coverage.
+Detractors of the new plan claimed that the social and economic cost of an elevated railway system would be higher than the original underground railway system planned by the previous administration.